whitecr0wz/whitecr0wz.github.io/_posts/posts/2020-03-26-Easy-RM-to-MP3-Converter-2.7.3.700-Input.md

 ## Hijacking the power

-In a Vanilla Buffer Overflow it is needed to use an instruction which will align ESP with EIP, in the majority of the cases being a JMP ESP, or CALL ESP.
-However, in this case none of them were found in the MSRMfilter03.dll.
+In a Vanilla Buffer Overflow it is needed to use an instruction which will align ESP with EIP, in the majority of the cases being a JMP ESP, or in some cases a CALL ESP.
+However, in this case none of them were found in the MSRMfilter03.dll module.
 Despite this obstacle, i was capable of finding a PUSH ESP, RET instruction, which will have the same function as the others:

 ![](/assets/img/Findings4/3.png)